cppitems/cppitems/items/018/item.md

   ...
 }
 ```
-The deleter can then be used (`del(ptr);`) instead of `delete ptr;` .
+The deleter can then be used with `del(ptr);` instead of `delete ptr;` .

-**Hint**: It is a valid approach to first neglect the requirements for a custom deleter (TestE and TestF) and (at first) only implementing the requirements for TestA-TestD; once these tests work you can extend the class to also support a custom deleter.
+**Hint**: It is a valid approach to first neglect the requirements for a custom deleter (TestE and TestF) and (at first) only implementing the requirements for TestA-TestD; once these tests work you can extend your `unqiue_ptr` to also support a custom deleter.

 **Note**: If you desire more granular tests you can also comment parts of a test case during development.